easysql/easy_sql/docs/easy_sql/linter.md

 # Easy SQL Linter

 Easy SQL is a powerful tool that can bring convenience to ETL developer.
-But so far we do not have an easy SQL grammar supported compiler that can auto-check SQL quality and auto fix the violations.
+But so far we do not have an Easy-SQL grammar supported compiler that can auto-check SQL quality and auto fix the violations.
 It is the reason why we develop such linter tool on top of sqlfluff.
 With this linter, we can do static analysis and auto-fixing of ETL code written in Easy SQL.